RMCampos/RMCampos/README.md

 <h2>Hey, welcome!</h2>

-I'm a Tech Lead Full-Stack Software Engineer, working with Java and its ecosystem and deep-diving into the React world!
+I'm a Software Engineer, soon with 10 years of experience, working with Back-end, Front-end, DevOps and Cloud!

-- 💻 I'm currently working with Java, Spring Framework, and React with TypeScript
+- 💻 I'm currently working with Spring Boot Web MVC, Docker, GitHub Actions, Keycloak, OpenShift, React and TypeScript.
 - 🤔 I'm studying Cloud and DevOps
-- 🔍 I'm looking for help with Context API, React Hooks
+- 🔍 I'm looking for help with AWS and soft skills
 - 💡 Ask me about coding best practices, coffee, podcasts, marriage, and healthy food
 - 👉 Pronouns: https://pronoun.is/he
 - 🙃 Fun fact: I'm vegetarian.
 I dont support a soccer team, although I like soccer and beer